ShiboYao/AlgorithmAnalysis/README.md

 # 2. Selection Algorithm
 Deterministic pivot based on median of median, quick select Kth smallest elements in an array.

+# 3. Radix Sort
+To generate vectors:

+./genVec START END VECTOR\_NUMBER VECTOR\_LENGTH

+Note that in here it generates vectors of various lengths.
+Then in Radix Sorting, the program will append 0 if the vector is shorter than VECTOR\_LENGTH and will neglect trailing numbers.

+To do Radix Sorting:

+./driver

 Implemented by Shibo Yao, espoyao(at)gmail(dot)com